crewAIInc/crewAI/docs/how-to/Sequential.md

 ```

 ### Workflow in Action
-1. **Initial Task**: The first agent completes their task and signals completion.
+1. **Initial Task**: In a sequential process, the first agent completes their task and signals completion.
-2. **Subsequent Tasks**: Following agents pick up their tasks in the order defined, using the outcomes of preceding tasks as inputs.
+2. **Subsequent Tasks**: Agents pick up their tasks based on the process type, with outcomes of preceding tasks or manager directives guiding their execution.
-3. **Completion**: The process concludes once the final task is executed, culminating in the project's completion.
+3. **Completion**: The process concludes once the final task is executed, leading to project completion.

 ## Conclusion
 The sequential process in CrewAI provides a clear, straightforward path for task execution.
 It's particularly suited for projects requiring a logical progression of tasks, ensuring each step is completed before the next begins, thereby facilitating a cohesive final product.